-OpBot is a Slack bot written in Go that interacts with the Signoz trace API to provide various functionalities, including searching for transactions based on user-provided tags.
-This bot is designed to help teams monitor and manage their operations more effectively by integrating with Slack and Signoz.
+OpBot is a Slack bot written in Go that provides various functionalities to help teams monitor and manage their operations more effectively by integrating with Slack.

 git clone https://github.com/synapsecns/sanguine.git